TEnders64/vordle/README.md

     - AttemptsBoard (presentational)
         - AttemptRow (presentational) -> tied to individual attempt
             - AttemptLetter (presentational) -> tied to individual letter per attempt

+##### React Tools:
+- Hooks
+    - useState
+    - useContext
+    - useEffect (maybe for an API to get a 5-letter word onmount)
+- No need for Redux given the small complexity